PhantomInsights/summarizer/README.md

 If the post and its url passes both checks then a process of web scraping is applied to the url, this is where things start getting interesting.

-Before replying to the original submission it checks the percentage of the reduction achieved, if it's too low it skips it and moves to the next submission.
+Before replying to the original submission it checks the percentage of the reduction achieved, if it's too low or too high it skips it and moves to the next submission.

 ## Web Scraper